KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 At the time of writing, this gives you support for `English`,  `German` `Italian` and `Swedish` out of the box.

-You can however use any custom provider that implements `KeyboardInputSetProvider` and `LocalizedService` with the standard provider, so it's easy to add your own locales to the existing solution.
+You can inject any provider that implements `KeyboardInputSetProvider` and `LocalizedService` into the standard provider, so it's easy to add your own locales to the existing solution.

 I will gladly accept any PRs that add more locale-specific providers to this library. 👍

+## Optional

+It's woth mentioning that the concept of input sets is just a convenience.
+KeyboardKit doesn't force you to use input sets.
+Your keyboard extensions can look and behave however you want.